ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Proposed Multi-Task Wireless Large Model

 \section{Proposed Multi-Task Wireless Large Model}

 In this section, we introduce the proposed In-Context Wireless Large Model (ICWLM), which is designed to address several physical layer tasks in wireless communication systems.
 To achieve this, we leverage the powerful ICL paradigm, enabling our model to handle multiple tasks within a single unified framework.
 This approach eliminates the need for task-specific architecture modifications, enabling the model to generalize effectively to unseen configurations.
-The ability to infer task intent from examples allows ICWLM to perform robustly across diverse and dynamic wireless environments.